Skip to content

 Learn about the meaning of maths mastery and how it is key for children to develop deep and sustainable learning.

-The term ‘teaching for mastery' is often heard in the primary classroom.
-Achieving ‘maths mastery’ means that pupils have a deep, secure knowledge of the subject which they can apply to different contexts and other areas of learning.
+The term ‘teaching for mastery' is often heard in the primary school classroom.
+Achieving ‘maths mastery’ means that children develop a deep, secure knowledge of the subject which they can apply to different contexts and other areas of learning.

 Teaching for mastery encourages all pupils to believe that by working hard they can achieve mathematical success.